Loading lesson…

 The big idea: there is no silver bullet for bias.
 What works is a combination of better data, honest measurement, thoughtful trade-offs, and humility about what algorithms can accomplish.

-What is the core idea behind "Debiasing: What Actually Works and What Does Not"?
+What is the main idea of "Debiasing: What Actually Works and What Does Not"?

-Which best describes the scope of "Debiasing: What Actually Works and What Does Not"?
+Which action would help you apply "Debiasing: What Actually Works and What Does Not" responsibly?